thegauravsingh/conky/README.md

 # conky
-This is my settings for conky
+This is my settings for conky!